smallqi/Snake/README.md

 # Snake

-A simple Snake Game by IOS
+A simple Snake Game by iOS